LearningLocker/v1-to-v2-migrator/readme.md

 ## Final steps

-Because v2 is setup to provide extra work on statements as they are consumed through the LRS, your new data will have not run this this process.
+Learning Locker's workers are setup to provide extra processing to statements as they are consumed through the LRS.
+Your newly migrated data will have not have had these processes applied.
+You may run the following to provide that functionality.

 Instead, you will need to run these commands on your v2 instance at the root of where v2 is installed